Alpha018/hue-csgo-reload/README.md

 npm run start
 ```

-When you run the APP, this search your Philips Hue IP automatic and you need select a room to change color of the lights.
+When you launch the app, it will search for your bridge on the network and will prompt you to press the Hue Bridge button to start.

+When you do this you can select the lights on which you want the effect to be applied.

 * Final step:
 ```text